convissor/ubuntu_laptop_installation/readme.md

 When asked whether to encrypt the home directory, say no.  It's unnecessary because the whole drive will be encrypted.

-Once the "Partition disks" screen comes up, pick: `Guided - use entire disk and set up ecrypted LVM`
+Once the "Partition disks" screen comes up, pick the option for encrypting the whole drive.

 Configuration